jooyoungl/behavioral-ds.github.io/content/authors/alexander-soen/_index.md

   Alexander is a research assistant studying information diffusion and Hawkes processes at University of Technology Sydney.
 He also works with Data61 and the Australian National University on fairness and boosting.

-  **Position at UTS:** Alex was a research assitant with the Behavioral Data Science lab in UTS.
+  **Position at UTS:** Alex was a research assistant with the Behavioral Data Science lab in UTS.

   **Next position after UTS:** Alex started a PhD at the Australian National University, under the supervision of Lexing Xie and Richard Nock.